deepika-verma-12/dsw-well-to-well-correlation/README.md

-# Automated Stratigraphic Correlation via Constraint-Based DTW
+# Automated Stratigraphic Correlation via Constraint-Based Dynamic Space Warping

 ## 📝 Overview
-This repository provides a Python-based scientific implementation for automated stratigraphic well-log alignment using Dynamic Time Warping (DTW) with a customizable Sakoe-Chiba window constraint.
+This repository provides a Python-based scientific implementation for automated stratigraphic well-log alignment using Dynamic Space Warping (DSW) with a customizable Sakoe-Chiba window constraint.

 ---

-## 🔒 Confidentiality & Use of Synthetic Data
+## 🔒 Data Privacy & Use of Synthetic Data
-The authentic subsurface well-log datasets utilized to develop and validate this methodology belong to the October Oil Field (Suez Rift, Egypt).
-Due to strict corporate data privacy policies and industrial confidentiality agreements, the raw field production data cannot be made publicly available.
+The subsurface well-log datasets utilized to develop and validate this methodology belong to the October Oil Field (Gulf of Suez, Egypt).
+Due to data privacy requirements and confidentiality restrictions, the raw field production data cannot be made publicly available.

-To satisfy the open-science reproducibility guidelines of *Computers & Geosciences*, this repository includes the final pre-generated synthetic datasets located directly within the `data/` folder.
-To ensure seamless replication of the manuscript workflow, the file names (e.g., `All-J5 .xlsx`, `All-J7A.xlsx`) match the physical well designations studied in the paper; however, the underlying numeric logging curves have been completely randomized and simulated to protect data privacy.
+To satisfy the open-science reproducibility guidelines of *Computers & Geosciences*, this repository includes the final pre-generated synthetic datasets located directly within the `data/` folder. **Note:** To ensure direct reproducibility of the manuscript, the file names (e.g., `All-J5 .xlsx`, `All-J7A.xlsx`) match the physical well designations studied in the paper; however, the underlying numeric logging curves have been completely randomized and simulated to protect data privacy.

 ---

 ## 📚 Project Documentation & User Manuals
 Comprehensive instructions, technical specifications, and execution walkthroughs have been separated into dedicated documentation modules to ensure repository clarity:

-* **[User Guide: Data Specifications & Options](./docs/user_guide.md)** — Detailed manual outlining file schemas, logging tracks, variable normalization, and tunable mathematical constraints.
+* **[User Guide: Data Specifications & Options](./docs/user_guide.md)** — A comprehensive user guide describing inputs, outputs, tunable options, and expected behavior.
-* **[How-To Tutorial: Replicating the Pipeline](./docs/tutorial.md)** — A step-by-step walkthrough detailing environment setup, synthetic database generation, and notebook execution.
+* **[How-To Tutorial: Replicating the Pipeline](./docs/tutorial.md)** — A practical tutorial providing how-to instructions and execution workflows for typical use cases.

 ---